William “Bing” Coughlin. The Maple Leaf Forever, 1987: 45

 “If the troops like the cartoons, I can thank my army experience more than any other one thing.
 Because no matter how well you can draw, you can’t get that feeling of live humour into an army cartoon unless you’ve experienced the things you’re trying to put into black and white.
 You’ve got to live it first.”
 William “Bing” Coughlin.
 This Army Maple Leaf Album No. 1: 63.

-After the war Coughlin returned to Ottawa.
-Like many veterans he had trouble returning to civilian life.
-It was at this point that MacFarlane insisted that they partner to do a collection of “Herbie” cartoons.
+However, the story of “Herbie” had one more chapter.
+MacFarlane insisted that he and Coughlin partner to do a collection of “Herbie” cartoons.
 The result which appeared in 1946 was a best seller resulting in two printings.
-A 1959 printing was a 20th anniversary edition commemorating the beginning of World War Two.
+The 1959 printing was a 20th anniversary edition commemorating the beginning of World War Two.
+“Herbie” has appeared in other books down to this day, but this book should be considered the definitive version of this remarkable wartime character..

-Bing Coughlin’s Herbie in cartoon portrayed the everyman slightly naive Canadian soldier.
-Earl Birney in his novel Turvey portrayed the same character in words.
-Both works were very successful at that time in touching the hearts of the Canadians.
+Bing Coughlin’s “Herbie” in cartoon portrayed the everyman slightly naïve Canadian soldier the way Earl Birney in his novel Turvey portrayed the same type character in words.
+Both works were very successful in touching the hearts of the Canadians.

 BOOK GRAPHIC COLLECTION:

-Front & back: This Army; Maple Leaf Album.
-Illus., Bing Coughlin.
+This Army Maple Leaf Album.
+Car., Bing Coughlin.
 No. 2 Canadian Public Relations Group, 1944.

-This Army; Maple Leaf Album no. 1.
-Rome Italy: No. 2 Canadian Public Relations Group, 1944.
+This Army Maple Leaf Album No. 1.
+No. 2 Canadian Public Relations Group, Fourth printing January 1945.
+A reprint of This Army Maple Leaf Album.

 Herbie.
 Ed., & Writ., Doug MacFarlane.
 Car., Bing Coughlin.
 Thomas Nelson & Sons Ltd., no date.
 MacFarlane provided the accompanying text.